by Cameron Ashmead

 Jules and I took the kids to the red centre this month.
 WOW – what a spiritual experience.
 Personally it was my first trip to that part of the world and it put into perspective how big and how remote Australia can be.

 We spent a night in Alice Springs and walked through the Todd River to get to dinner.
 For those of you who aren’t familiar with Alice – that meant walking 200m across a dry river bed.
 Apparently it does run from time to time.
-You can see that little Louis learnt how to handle snakes there as well.
+Little Louis learnt how to handle snakes there as well.

 We then ventured to Uluru.
 Apart from the flies it was awesome.
-You can see we kitted the boys up in fly masks.
+We kitted the boys up in fly masks.

 We did try and buy some hats with corks dangling off them, but surprisingly they were not offered for sale.